IsraelOrtuno/permalink/readme.md

   [1] bootstrap/app.php (Advanced)
 ```

 Select the one that fits your needs.
 For most cases I recommend `Http\Kernel.php`.
+Use the `--default` option to use the recommended method and avoid blocking prompts (could also use the default Laravel command's flag `--no-interaction`).

 Both of these methods will replace the default Laravel Router by an extended version provided by this package which contains the Permalink management logic.